Scheduling PowerShell Scripts

 -

 On the Action tab, you define actions that will be executed when the task starts.
-Click on New to add Action.
+Click on "New" to add Action.

 -